espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

      -
    * - Ctrl + C
      - Interrupt running application
      - Pauses IDF Monitor and runs GDB_ project debugger to debug the application at runtime.
-This requires :ref:CONFIG_ESP_SYSTEM_GDBSTUB_RUNTIME option to be enabled.
+This requires :ref:`CONFIG_ESP_SYSTEM_GDBSTUB_RUNTIME` option to be enabled.

 Any keys pressed, other than ``Ctrl-]`` and ``Ctrl-T``, will be sent through the serial port.